DevGruGold/XMRT-Ecosystem/analysis_summary.md

 ## XMRT.sol

-This contract represents the native token of the XMRT-Ecosystem, an ERC20 token with staking functionalities that directly influence voting power in the DAO.
+This contract represents the native token of the XMRTNET, an ERC20 token with staking functionalities that directly influence voting power in the DAO.

 ### Key Features: